CowardlyBattleCat/intro-web-scraping/README.md

 ###### IDs, Classes
 IDs and classes are very similar.
-These are used to target specific elements (you'll see more examples in the CSS section).
+These are used to target specific elements (you'll see more examples of these if you read up on [CSS](https://www.w3schools.com/css/)).

 - `<h1 id="profile-header"></h1>`
 - `<h1 class="subject-header"></h1>`